Anjuna

 About Anjuna

-The available verified details are limited, so Anjuna is best considered on the strength of its confirmed basics: Tokyo location, accessible pricing, regular lunch and dinner hours on most days, inclusion in Tabelog’s 2024 Tokyo category list.
-Specific dishes, seating layout, chef details, reservation method, service policies are not confirmed here and should not be assumed.
+Anjuna is best considered on the strength of its basics: Tokyo location, accessible pricing, regular lunch and dinner hours on most days, inclusion in Tabelog’s 2024 Tokyo category list.
+For specific dishes, seating layout, chef details, reservation method, service policies, check directly with the venue before planning around them.

 What the Tabelog Recognition Means